AlexWaygood/cpython/Doc/library/os.rst

 .. function:: ftruncate(fd, length)

    Truncate the file corresponding to file descriptor *fd*, so that it is at most *length* bytes in size.
-As of Python 3.3, this is equivalent to ``os.truncate(fd, length)``.
+This is equivalent to ``os.truncate(fd, length)``.

    .. audit-event:: os.truncate fd,length os.ftruncate